|

 off.

-If this variable is set, the listing ouput by set contains short
+If this variable is set, the listing output by set

 descriptions before each variable.
 See Setting and Unsetting the Variables.